This article describes how to use CodeTwo Exchange Migration to migrate all your data in two stages. Use the links below to learn more about:

 - 7a.
 Click Finish to save changes and close the migration wizard.

 - 8a.
-Back on Jobs tab, click Rescan.
+Back on Jobs tab, click Run delta migration.
 This will migrate remaining data, as well as any new items that might have appeared on your source server during the MX records update.

 Once the program has finished migrating all your data, you can remove the migration job from the program (click Delete on the Jobs tab).

 - 4b.
-Click Rescan on the menu.
+Click Run delta migration from the menu.
 The program will scan the source server for any new elements that could have been sent there during the MX records update.
 These items will be migrated to the target server.

 - 5b.
 Click Edit and go to the Time filter step.